ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Listener-Py.rst

 1.1 Examine the code
 ~~~~~~~~~~~~~~~~~~~~

+To understand how the service behind spawning turtle works, please refer to :ref:`writing a simple service and client (Python) <PySrvCli>` tutorial.

 Now, let's take a look at the code that is relevant to get access to frame transformations.
 The ``tf2_ros`` package provides an implementation of a ``TransformListener`` to help make the task of receiving transforms easier.